Occupational Employment Projections

-BLS provides projections of occupational employment, occupation within industry employment, replacement rates, and information on education by occupation.
+BLS provides projections of occupational employment, occupation within industry employment, occupational separations, and information on education by occupation.

 Methodology and Definitions

 The production of occupational projections is described in detail on the Employment Projections program's methodology page and in chapter 13 of the BLS Handbook of Methods.
-(PDF)
+(PDF).
+Note: BLS adopted a new separations methodology with the 2016–26 projections.
+Further detail is presented in Occupational Separations Methodology.

 Definitions of the occupational data presented by the Employment Projections program are available on our occupational data definitions page.